How Many Olives Are Harvested On an Average Olive Tree? (Detailed Answer)

 Conclusion

-After reading the whole article, you can see how many different factors are there, and all of them affect the olive tree fruit production.
+After reading the whole article, you can see how many different factors are there, and all of them affect olive tree fruit production.
 Even worse, they’re different each year.
 I never had the same two years when it came to the olive harvest.
 Sometimes I get 15kg of fruit per olive tree, while another year, I could harvest more than 30kg of fruit per tree on average.

 If you harvest anywhere between 10 to 70kg of olives per tree, I think you should be happy with the yield.
-Of course, if it goes above those numbers, even better, that just means that you’re above average and that you’re doing a great job at growing olives.
+Of course, if it goes above those numbers, even better.
+That just means that you’re above average and that you’re doing a great job at growing olives.